 The assessment also allows the user to calculate the combined risk increase that the identified risk factors present for future falls.
 The inclusion of this scoring system in the QuickScreen © allows for the identification of people who are at a high risk of falling, in addition to its ability to determine which specific factors contribute to that risk.
 This information can then be used to determine which intervention strategies are likely to be most beneficial in reducing the risk of future falls.

 Reference: Tiedemann A. The development of a validated falls risk assessment for use in clinical practice [PhD Thesis].
 Sydney (NSW): University of New South Wales; 2006

 FAQs for QuickScreen©

 If you have any further questions regarding QuickScreen please contact the Falls and Balance team at email@example.com.
-To order a kit please use the order form at the top of this page.
+To order a kit please download the order form above these FAQs.

 Every dollar of community support enables our scientists to continue making life-changing discoveries that contribute to a brighter and healthier future.

 Run, swim or bake your way to making a positive difference in the lives of people touched by brain and nervous system disorders.